 While seeing how the tea is made we could smell the flavour from the very beginning that we enter inside the factory.
 Unfortunately, photos or videos are not allowed, but this means that it’s the perfect excuse to go and check it out with your own eyes and try this delicious homemade tea.
 Make sure to book in advance your visit to a tea plantation.
 A tea experience in Sri Lanka is on the top of our itinerary.

-Negombo how to end your Sri Lanka itinerary 10 days
+Negombo | How to end your Sri Lanka itinerary 10 days

 Our itinerary 10 days in Sri Lanka came to the end.
 The best way to end this fantastic trip was on the beach watching the sunset.
 It has been a long journey but full of emotions and made us decide to come back to Sri Lanka to explore more and more about this gorgeous country.
-Unfortunately in this guide of Sri Lanka in 10 days we didn’t include many beaches, just Negombo so far, but this one is amazing and is the closest to the International Airport.
+Unfortunately in this guide of Sri Lanka 10 day itinerary, we didn’t include many beaches, just Negombo so far, but this one is amazing and is the closest to the International Airport.

 Since you land you can reach the seaside in 15 minutes with a tuk-tuk ride, but you have to take it outside of the Airport range.
 Negombo is on the North West of the Island.
 Many tourists prefer to go to Negombo after landing and spend a night and a day on the beach, skipping Colombo.